-In respect of Options and RSUs granted on or after June 13, 2019, in the event of a Change of Control, and within one hundred and eighty (180) days of a Change of Control, a participant ceasing to be a participant as a result of involuntary termination, other than termination for cause, will result in all Options vesting and becoming immediately exercisable and the immediate vesting and payout of all RSUs.
+In the event of a Change of Control, and within one hundred and eighty (180) days of a Change of Control, a participant ceasing to be a participant as a result of involuntary termination, other than termination for cause, will result in the immediate vesting and payout of all RSUs.
 Where RSUs impacted by such accelerated vesting and payout have been granted as PSUs, the multipliers to be applied to each PSU grant will be: (i) in respect of one or more performance year(s) that is(are) complete at the time a change of control occurs, any multiplier(s) already determined and approved by the Board; (ii) in respect of a performance year during which a change of control occurs, a multiplier to be determined and approved by the Board based on satisfaction of performance criteria as at the time of occurrence of a change of control; and (iii) in respect of any performance year that has not yet begun as at the time a change of control occurs, a multiplier to be determined by calculating an average of the multipliers determined pursuant to (i) if applicable and (ii).
 Where a Change of Control has occurred but a participant's PSUs have not been made subject to such accelerated vesting and payout, such PSUs will continue to vest and payout in accordance with the terms of the relevant grant agreement, provided however that the foregoing multipliers will apply in such circumstances.

-In the event of a Change of Control, and within one hundred and eighty (180) days immediately following a Change of Control, the applicable Option Plan or RSU Plan is terminated by the Corporation, all outstanding Options will immediately vest and become exercisable and all RSUs will vest and be paid out effective as of the date of discontinuance of the applicable Plan.
+In the event of a Change of Control, and within one hundred and eighty (180) days immediately following a Change of Control, the RSU Plan is terminated by the Corporation, all RSUs will vest and be paid out effective as of the date of discontinuance of the applicable Plan.
 Where RSUs impacted by such accelerated vesting and payout have been granted as PSUs, the multipliers to be applied to each PSU grant will be: (i) in respect of a performance year that is complete at the time a change of control occurs, any multiplier already determined and approved by the Board; (ii) in respect of a performance year during which a change of control occurs, a multiplier to be determined and approved by the Board based on satisfaction of performance criteria as at the time of occurrence of a change of control; and (iii) in respect of any performance year that has not yet begun as at the time a change of control occurs, a multiplier to be determined by calculating an average of the multipliers determined pursuant to (i) if applicable and (ii).